hpresnall/yodeler/ROADMAP.md

 ## KVM Virtual Machine Host
 - [x] Minimal KVM Server Configuration
 - [x] Open vSwitch configuration with multiple switches and vlans
-- [ ] Automated, ordered VM setup for an entire site
+- [x] Automated VM setup for an entire site
-- [x] Better handling of apk_cache and passing back to install media
+- [x] Confiture apk_cache and pass it to install media & VMs
 - [ ] Let's Encrypt support for wildcard domains and distribution to VMs

 ## Router